wmcbrine/tivoremote/README.txt

 Zoom -- Also known as "Aspect" or "Window" on pre-Premiere remotes; they
         all use the same code.

-Aspt. -- This displays a menu that lets you send discrete codes to
+Aspt  -- This displays a menu that lets you send discrete codes to
          select each mode.
 It's the only way to access the TiVo's hidden stretch mode, and it's useful in HME apps that do video streaming, but don't act on the Zoom IRCODE.